video-dev/hls.js/docs/API.md

 ### `hls.targetLatency`

-get : target distance from the edge as calculated by the latency controller
+get/set : target distance from the edge as calculated by the latency controller

+When `liveSyncDuration` is specified in config, `targetLatency` is calculated as `liveSyncDuration` plus `liveSyncOnStallIncrease` multiplied by number of stalls.
+Otherwise `targetLatency` is calculated as `liveSyncDurationCount` multiplied by `EXT-X-TARGETDURATION` plus `liveSyncOnStallIncrease` multiplied by number of stalls.

+Setting `targetLatency` resets number of stalls to `0` and sets `liveSyncDuration` to the new value.
+Note: if the initial config specified `liveSyncDurationCount` rather than `liveSyncDuration`, setting `targetLatency` will assign a new value to `liveSyncDuration`.
+This value will be used to calculate `targetLatency` from now on and `liveSyncDurationCount` will be ignored.

 ### `hls.drift`